dotnet/ai-samples/src/build-2024/docs/Exercise/01 Hello Semantic Kernel.md

 ﻿# Exercise - Hello Semantic Kernel
 <!--TODo: Time to complelet the exercise should be included-->
-Now we have an understanding of semantick kerenel libraray and  chat completions,let's create a basic console application that uses them.
+Now we have an understanding of semantic kernel library and  chat completions,let's create a basic console application that uses them.

 ## Create the console application